joostvdg/k8s-cat-resource-controller/README.md

 ## Bugs & TODOs

 * if namespace is not default, service account has no access to manifest resource
+* add to GitOps pipeline
+* write all the articles
+* write to a pub/sub queue - Redis?

 ## Resources